apache/mxnet/docs/api/symbolic-node.rst

 .. function:: Embedding(...)

-   Get embedding for one-hot input
+   Get embedding for one-hot input.
+A n-dimensional input tensor will be trainsformed into a (n+1)-dimensional tensor, where a new dimension is added for the embedding results.

    :param data: Input data to the EmbeddingOp.
    :type data: SymbolicNode